f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h2>Introduction</h2>

 This input sample source plugin gets its samples from a [LimeSDR device](https://myriadrf.org/projects/limesdr/).
-LimeSDR plugins are not included in the Win32 binary distribution.

 &#9888; LimeSuite library is difficult to implement due to the lack of documentation.
 The plugins should work normally when running as single instances.
 Support of both Rx and/or both Rx running concurrently is experimental.